 88 Level Number

 In some scenarios, the variable might need to be compared with multiple values to control the program flow.
-Comparison occurs using multiple relational operators makes the conditions more complex.
-These complex conditions might not produce accurate results if we are not using relational operators according to their priority.
+The conditions become more complex when we use multiple relational operators with operands.
+These complex conditions might not produce accurate results if we do not use relational operators according to their priority.

 For Example -